cthoyt/cthoyt.github.io/_posts/2026/2026-08-17-automating-predicted-semantic-mapping-evaluation.md

 implemented by Harshit Soni and suggested [here](https://github.com/biopragmatics/biomappings/pull/274), then this is an important step towards building an automated, rerunnable evaluation workflow.

+## Appendix

+For reference, here are the OAEI Calls and Publications between 2004-2026:

 | Year | Call                                   | Publication                                                            |
 | ---: | -------------------------------------- | ---------------------------------------------------------------------- |